Soci 180: Hands on Thailand (HoT): Service Learning in Chiang Mai

 Maintaining a journal of experiences, reflections, and social analysis:

-Students are required to maintain a journal in response to: work with a local organization, required readings, group excursions, items of interest from the Thai media, a chat with a monk, as well as any personal experiences that highlight cultural phenomena in Chiang Mai and thoughts, feelings, etc. It is best to write something in your journal everyday, even if not much some days and more other days, though missing an occasional day is OK.
+Students are required to maintain a reflection journal in response to: volunteer work with a local organization, required readings, group excursions, items of interest from the Thai media, monk chat, meditation, markets, food, as well as any personal experiences and social analysis that highlight cultural phenomena in Chiang Mai and your thoughts, feelings, etc. It is best to write something in your journal everyday, even if not much some days and more other days, though missing an occasional day is OK.

-There should also be a final and cumulative entry at the end of the journal, which reflects on your entire experience with HoT, including your feelings about it, what was best, how HoT affected you as a person, what you would recommend about HoT to other SJSU students, etc.
+There should also be a final and cumulative entry at the end of the journal, which reflects on your entire experience with HoT, including your feelings about it, what was best, how HoT affected you as a person, what you would recommend about HoT to other SJSU students, what you are grateful for, etc.

 “If you are truly invested in learning about yourself through travel, documentation and self-reflection always help to solidify the experience.” — Kay Rodriguez

-Journals can be handwritten (either bring a notebook or buy one there; softcover is preferred), typed, blogged, vlogged, or emailed to me.
-Please include a final statement of some sort at the end of your journal.
-Although I will, of course, read your journals with interest, they are most importantly for you and they will be kept confidential (with the exception of brief testimonials).
+Journals can be handwritten (either bring a notebook or buy one there; softcover is preferred), typed, blogged, vlogged, podcasted, or emailed to me.
+Please include a final statement of some sort at the end of your journal, whatever form your journal takes.
+Although I will read your journals with interest, they are most importantly for you and they will be kept strictly confidential (with the exception of brief testimonials) and will not be shown to or discussed with anyone.

 Participating in Reflection Sessions:

-Students are required to attend and participate in all our six reflection sessions (Mondays & Thursdays, 6-7:30 PM & our final Friday instead of Thursday) at our hotel, where we will discuss what we have been doing and experiencing, what has been going on, and what it means.
+Students are expected to attend and participate in all of our six reflection sessions (Mondays & Thursdays, 6 – 7:30 PM & our final Friday instead of Thursday) at our hotel, where we will discuss what we have been doing and experiencing, what has been going on, and what it means.
+Students should be on time to all meetings.

 There will be planned group veg meals included in our program, where we can casually eat, talk, socialize, laugh, and share experiences.

 Traveling to Places outside Chiang Mai during HoT: